optionalg/puppet-ububook/README.md

 * If there is something to pull, it triggers the `merge-hook`
 * The `merge-hook` will run the `puppet apply` command
-* Another cron job will run a `puppet apply` with the `merge-hook` script to avoid configuration drifts
+* Another cron job will run a `puppet apply` with the `merge-hook` script to avoid configuration drifts if there is nothing to merge

-It is a scalable solution without any overhead, but if there is any better solution, do not hesitate to contact me.
+It is a scalable, flexible solution without any server overhead, there is not any running agents.

-Thank you!

 # REFERENCES

-Original howto at DigitalOcean:
+Masterless howto at DigitalOcean:
 [Masterless Puppet @DigitalOcean](https://www.digitalocean.com/community/tutorials/how-to-set-up-a-masterless-puppet-environment-on-ubuntu-14-04)

 PuppetLabs: